exercism/development-environment/README.md

 The code in this repository handles the creation of a `docker-compose.yml` and provides you with some wrapper scripts to run things.
 The `bin/start` script generates the `docker-compose.yml` by merging your local `stack.yml` file with [docker-compose-full.yml](docker-compose-full.yml).
-It then downloads the images from DockerHub and starts them via `docker-compose up`.
+It then downloads the images from DockerHub (if missing locally) and starts them via `docker-compose up`.

+Running with `--pull` checks DockerHub for updated images.
+Running with `--build` rebuilds any Dockerfiles where the have `build: true` set in `stack.yml`

 Note: Docker for Windows by default stores its data on the `C:` drive, but this can be changed in the settings.